gerardsimons/setup-os-env/README.md

 # bash-zsh-profiles
-My setup of bash and zsh profiles
+My setup of bash and zsh profiles for MacOS